hmcts/jenkins-packer/README.md

 The SSH key is stored in and read from a keyvault.

-If you ever need to regenerate the SSH key being used, update the secret in the keyvault using azure-cli.
+If you ever need to regenerate the SSH key being used, generate a new key and update the secret in the keyvault using azure-cli.

 ```
+ssh-keygen -t ed25519 -C "jenkins@hmcts" -f <path-of-your-choosing>
 az keyvault secret set -f <path-to-private-key> --vault-name <keyvault-name> --name jenkinsssh-private-key
 az keyvault secret set -f <path-to-public-key> --vault-name <keyvault-name> --name jenkinsssh-public-key
 ```